King of New York

-King of New York is a 1990 neo-noir gangster film directed by Abel Ferrara and written by Nicholas St. John.
-It stars Christopher Walken as a New York City drug kingpin rebuilding his criminal empire after his release from prison, while also attempting to go legitimate.
-Laurence Fishburne, David Caruso, Victor Argo and Wesley Snipes co-star, with supporting roles played by Giancarlo Esposito, Steve Buscemi, Paul Calderón, Janet Julian and Theresa Randle.
-It was released by Carolco Pictures (through New Line Cinema) on September 22, 1990, to generally positive reviews.
+King of New York is a 1990 neo-noir crime film directed by Abel Ferrara and written by Nicholas St. John.
+It stars Christopher Walken, Laurence Fishburne, David Caruso, Victor Argo and Wesley Snipes, with supporting roles played by Giancarlo Esposito, Steve Buscemi, Paul Calderón, Janet Julian and Theresa Randle.
+Walken portrays Frank White, a New York City drug kingpin rebuilding his criminal empire after his release from prison, while also attempting to go legitimate.

+The film was released by Carolco Pictures (through New Line Cinema) on September 28, 1990.
+It received mixed reviews from critics, with several criticizing the film's violence and dark tone.
+Retrospective reviews have been much more positive, and the film has been described as one of Ferrara's best.

 Plot

 Frank White, a drug lord, strives to control New York City's criminal underground.
-Shortly after his release from prison, White and his crew, led by his trigger-happy right-hand man Jimmy Jump, consolidate power by eliminating their rivals in the Colombian drug cartel and Triad.
+Shortly after his release from Sing Sing Penitentiary, White and his crew, led by his trigger-happy right-hand man Jimmy Jump, consolidate power by eliminating their rivals in the Colombian drug cartel and Triad.
 White personally executes a Mafia boss who refuses to cooperate with him.

 White's exploits catch the attention of the NYPD's narcotics squad.
 Detectives Bishop, Gilley and Flanigan confront White but lack any tangible evidence to arrest him.
 They instead turn their attention to White's henchmen, whom they arrest after a surviving member of the Colombian drug cartel agrees to cooperate with the police.

 White's lawyers intervene and free the men from jail.
-Gilley and Flanigan are frustrated and lead a clandestine operation to take down White and his crew.
+Gilley and Flanigan, extremely frustrated at White's use of the law to dodge justice, decide to simply murder White and his crew.
 They storm a night club where White is partying and kill many of his men.
 White and Jump survive the raid but are chased by Gilley and Flanigan.
 Jump ambushes and mortally wounds Flanigan.
 Gilley is unable to resuscitate his partner, and executes Jump in a fit of rage.

-A grief-stricken Gilley attends Flanigan's funeral, where he is abruptly murdered by White in a drive-by shooting.
+A grief-stricken Gilley attends Flanigan's funeral, where he is abruptly assassinated by White in a drive-by shooting.
 White then confronts detective Bishop in his own apartment.
-He holds him at gunpoint while explaining he eliminated the Colombian drug cartel and Triad in New York City because he disapproved of their involvement in human trafficking and child prostitution.
+He holds him at gunpoint while explaining that he eliminated the Colombian drug cartel and Triad in New York City because he disapproved of their involvement in human trafficking and child prostitution.
 White restrains Bishop to a chair and leaves.

 Bishop escapes his restraints and chases White into the subway.
-Both men draw guns on each other but White uses an innocent bystander as a human-shield.
+Both men draw guns on each other, but White uses an innocent bystander as a human shield.
 The two exchange gunfire and Bishop is killed.
 White exits the subway and makes his way to a taxi in Times Square.
-He clutches a gunshot wound on his chest and watches as police surround his taxi.
-White goes limp and dies as the police close in on him.
+He clutches a gunshot wound to his torso and watches as police surround his taxi.
+White goes limp as the police close in on him.